SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

     It will take some minutes.
 When done a "Success" popup appears.
 Select "Navigate to Subaccount".

-7. In your Subaccount navigate to "Services" --> "Instances and Subscriptions" you can see the newly created SAP AI Launchpad Subsciption with Service Plan "Standard".
+7. In your Subaccount navigate to "Services" --> "Instances and Subscriptions".
+You can see the newly created SAP AI Launchpad Subscription with Service Plan "Standard".

     ![](images/23_ail_result.png)

 8. Optional: Check your Role Assignments

     In your Subaccount, navigate to "Security" --> "Users".
-Select your user and select "Role Collections" tab.
+Select your user and select the "Role Collections" tab.

     You may add additional role collections and replace deprecated role collections, like "ailaunchpad_functions_explorer_editor" with "ailaunchpad_functions_explorer_editor_v2"